Erika Bower, PharmD, BCACP

 Matt Petrilla is a Leadership Performance Consultant in Vanguard’s Talent Management department, where he coaches leaders across the enterprise on a broad range of managerial and performance-related topics.
 Matt’s prior role was as Divisional Manager in Vanguard University, where he led a team of Instructional Designers and Multimedia Developers responsible for creating innovative learning solutions for Vanguard’s global workforce.
 Prior to moving into a formal leadership role in 2012, Matt served as a Senior Corporate Trainer in HR, facilitating professional development, feedback & coaching, business-related, and leadership development courses to managers and individual contributors alike.
 Matt is a member of Vanguard’s select Adjunct Faculty pool, a Vanguard Certified Master Coach, and holds his Series 6, 7, and 63 financial licenses.

-including Claims, Underwriting, and Distribution.
-Mike’s group supports program design
+and Distribution.
+Mike’s group supports program design and development, content

 Mike has 15 years of experience in information technology where he spent 10 years as a software engineer and 5 years as a technology manager.
 He also has 15 years of experience in course and program development for adult learners.
 His recent area of focus has been establishing and using technical platforms to measure the business and talent impacts of training programs developed and delivered by Learning Services.